 One family plants red plastic poinsettias over their landscape lights for a unique touch.
 Another household leaves the job up to professionals--creating so much light outside that one can read a book by them!

-Dr. Steve and I, great believers in the art of the understatement, are left behind in the dust, adding only small window candlesticks and a front-door wreath to the blaze of holiday glory.
+Being a great believer in the art of the understatement, I'm left behind in the dust, adding only small window candlesticks and a front-door wreath to the blaze of holiday glory.

 Each evening, groups of family members survey the job from the center of the street.
 Enough?
 Too much?
 Just right?
 Our normally quiet street comes alive with the holiday feeling.